All Episodes

 Actually, what they're expert at is lining their own pockets.

-It's a it's a not-for-profit that has uh something like half a billion dollars in the bank, uh banks, by the way, uh, that are um uh many of which are offshore, like in the Cayman Islands and so on.
+Banks, by the way, that are many of which are offshore, like at the Cayman Islands and so on.

-Uh but what they basically do is they're in uh they're kind of a protection racket.
+But what they basically do is they're in they're kind of a protection racket.

-Um they have they've published for for many years now what they call a hate map, a hate map.
+They've published for many years now what they call a hate map, a hate map.

-And it's you you if you go look at it, you see all these little circles.
+And if you go look at it, you see all these little circles.

 And these are supposed to be individuals and institutions that are fomenting hate around the country.

-Um I was happy to see, by the way, that um when Stephen K. Bannon in War Room makes the cut, you're there uh uh as a fomenter of of hate.
+I was happy to see, by the way, that one Stephen K. Bannon in War Room makes the cut, you're there as a fomenter of hate.

-What they mean, of course, is that you have opinions that differ from the uh left progressive identity politics that they are attempting to foist on on the country.
+What they mean, of course, is that you have opinions that differ from the left progressive identity politics that they are attempting to foist on the country.

-So they use phrases like far right, because adding that, adding that um adjective at the beginning uh makes it sound scarier, or they use the term alt-right.
+So they use phrases like far right, because adding that adjective at the beginning makes it sound scarier, or they use the term alt-right.

 That sounds even scarier.